ckottke/ckottke.github.io/CelebratingSingularity2024/index.md

 This workshop will celebrate the legacy of Richard Melrose of MIT by bringing together a number of his students to present their recent work on the occasion of his retirement.

 ## Participants:
-- Rafe Mazzeo, Stanford University
 - Tanya Christiansen, University of Missouri
 - Julian Edward, Florida International University
+- Rafe Mazzeo, Stanford University
-- Frederic Rochon, University of Quebec at Montreal
+- Frédéric Rochon, University of Quebec at Montreal
-- Antonio Sa Baretto, Perdue University
+- Antonio Sá Baretto, Perdue University
 - Fang Wang, Shanghai Jiao Tong University
 - Jared Wunsch, Northwestern University
 - Xuwen Zhu, Northeastern University